esammahdi/YemekCalendar/README.md

 - **Language Support on previous APIs** :

   The app language does not change when the user selects a new language on devices with API level 28.
 Bigger APIs has yet to be tested.
 The reason for this is undetermined yet but it was observed that the locale is succuffully changed despite the language not changing.

+- **Support for only Gregorian Calendar** :

+     As of now, only gregorian calendar is supported.
+The dates are handled through unix-epoch time stamps, but the months list, date formatting, add event to calendar ..etc are coded with consideration for gregorian calendar only.

 - **CalendarScreen** :

-  When refreshing the data through pull-refresh, the loading screen only waits for the instiutions list to load since the calendar day items require some time to load so at first the shimmer loading screen lifted but the page shows the 'No Calendar For this Month' message sine there are no items in the list yet.
+  * When refreshing the data through pull-refresh, the loading screen only waits for the instiutions list to load since the calendar day items require some time to load so at first the shimmer loading screen lifted but the page shows the 'No Calendar For this Month' message sine there are no items in the list yet.
 It takes some seconds until the items are loaded.
 The appropriate behavior is for the loading screen to continue until the calendar day items are loaded.
+  * The month name in the month navigation bar is not localized when the language is changed.
+This is because the month list is an enumeration of gregorian calendar months.
+To solve this a logic to get the localized month name through `SimpleDateFormat("MMMM", Locale.getDefault()).format(date)` should be implemented.

 - **FoodDetailsScreen** :